theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > the persons having the highest numbers not   exceeding three on the list of those
 # D   NPl     V      D   W?
 NPrPl/V NSg/C NSg/V/J   NSg   P  D   NSg  P  I/D
 > voted for as    President , the House of Representatives shall choose  immediately ,
 # V/J   C/P NSg/R NSg/V     .
-D   NPrSg P  NPl             VX    NSg/V/C J/R         .
+D   NPrSg P  NPl             VX    NSg/V/C R           .
 > by      ballot , the President .
 But     in        choosing the President , the votes shall be
 # NSg/J/P NSg/V  .
 D   NSg       .
 NSg/C/P NPrSg/J/P V        D   NSg       .
 D   NPl   VX    NSg/VX
 > taken by      states  , the representation from each state having one       vote  ; a   quorum